Radimal/marvelous-chestnut/src/pages/index.md

     author: Jamie Laity, DVM    Owner of Harbor Point Animal Hospital
     avatar: "/images/jamielaity.png"
     avatar_alt: Eric Widget's photo
-    content: Having that comfort and knowing that Radimal is verifying that something is normal.
+    content: It's about having that comfort and knowing that Radimal is verifying that something is normal.
 That's every vet's greatest fear -- that you're missing something.
 So this helps you know that you're giving the best medicine to your patients.
   - type: review_item
     template: review_item
     author: Carey Guise, VMD  Owner of Holland Veterinary Care